nunonog/bioFreelancers/bio-template.md

 # Nuno Zilhão
-Genetic analyst (currently post-doc) with experience in analyzing large-scale genetic data for a wide range of diseases as well as managing an infrasctructure or downstream analysis.
+Genetic analyst (currently post-doc) with experience in analyzing large-scale genetic data for a wide range of diseases, as well as managing an infrasctructure for downstream analysis.

 ## Expertise
 < Explain in 250 words what makes you an exceptional bioinformatician >